 As much as it is to be good at academics, skills and extra-curricular activities.
-If a pharmacy school is what you are aiming at, then you might be wondering how you are going to do it when you are never going to write an essay as a pharmacist, you can always get help from writing services.
+If a pharmacy school is what you are aiming at, then you might be wondering how you are going to do it when you are never going to write an essay as a pharmacist, you can always get help from personal statement writing service.

 Reach out to the Committee

 But then, just imagine, there are hundreds of applicants with very little to choose between them in terms of test scores, academics or skills.
 The admission committee would have a tough job selecting the good ones and your personal statement is probably the one means for them to differentiate.
 It is your best chance to speak your mind and bring out your intent or even desperation in joining the course.